Banner Logo

 Set to be enforced from 25th May, GDPR brings in game-changing rules in the field of data privacy regulation.
 This blog tells you everything you need to know to make your e-Marketplace GDPR compliant.

-Data is the new oil.
+Data is the new oil.”

 This phrase has been floating on the web for quite a while now.
 If we go by the phrase, certainly a resource as valuable as this has to be well protected and here’s where GDPR comes into action.

 Let’s begin with a quick disclaimer.
 This blog post is not legal advice and is for informational and/or educational purposes only.
-By the end of this post, you will get to know what GDPR is, whether it applies to your organization or not, the penalties involved and what steps you must take to comply with it.
+By the end of this post, you will get to know what GDPR is, whether it applies to your organization or not, the penalties involved and what steps you must take to make your marketplace comply with it.

 WHAT IS GDPR?